-Buildings policy is based on asset condition and risk and has been refined to identify intervention thresholds that will achieve lowest whole life cost while maintaining risk.
+Buildings policy is based on asset condition and risk and has been refined to identify intervention thresholds that will achieve lowest whole-life cost while maintaining risk.
 The policy development was informed by work on degradation relationships and intervention strategies with the Buildings Research Establishment.
-Detailed whole life cycle cost modelling has been carried out to support definition of the intervention thresholds.
-We are intending to reduce delivery cost through better work bank packaging, smarter procurement, and reductions in project management and contract overheads.
-We will achieve end-CP5 savings of 16 per cent through both scope and delivery efficiencies.
+Detailed whole-life cycle cost modelling has been carried out to support definition of the intervention thresholds.
+We are intending to reduce delivery cost through better workbank packaging, smarter procurement, and reductions in project management and contract overheads.
 We believe improvements in our asset management systems and asset policies will enable sustained renewal volume reductions.

-For further details see the Renewals expenditure supporting document
+For further details see Renewals expenditure supporting document

-We are investing beyond the rail infrastructure to deliver improved value
+We are investing beyond the rail infrastructure to deliver improvement

 Within our overall renewals plan, there is further capital expenditure beyond renewal of existing railway assets.
-This includes expenditure in new plant and machinery as well as investment in non-operational assets.
+This includes expenditure on new plant and machinery as well as investment in non-operational assets.
 This expenditure supports the achievement of efficiency savings and other improvements.

-Wheeled plant and machinery
+Wheeled Plant and machinery

-The overall CP5 wheeled plant and machinery expenditure is £623 million, including £528 million for NDS fleet and maintenance plant, and £95 million for intelligent infrastructure .
+Across Great Britain, the overall CP5 wheeled plant and machinery expenditure is £623 million including £528 million for NDS fleet and maintenance plant and £95 million for intelligent infrastructure.

-Our revised policy on wheeled plant requires an increased focus on inventory management and degradation of sub-assemblies and components, root cause analysis, life extension of assets to deliver greater outputs for investment and reduction in whole life costs, and provision of new novel assets where customer demand justifies.
+Our revised policy on wheeled plant requires an increased focus on inventory management and degradation of sub-assemblies and components, root cause analysis, life extension of assets to deliver greater outputs for investment, and reduction in whole-life costs, and provision of new novel assets where customer demand justifies.

 Separately, we have been working with ORR to agree modifications to our road rail vehicles fleet as a result of prohibition notices relating to their safe operation.
-We have therefore included some further expenditure within the investment section of this plan.
+We have therefore included some further expenditure within the Investment section of plan.